-He was born on 29th of March 1974 in Sabadell, Catalonia.
+Born in March 1974 in Sabadell, Cataloni, Marc Gene started his racing career in karting.
 His first success in racing was in 1987 when he finished as a runner-up in the Catalan kart Championship.
 That was a springboard for the title he won in 1988.
 The same year, he also won the title in the Spanish kart Championship.

 Excellent results and quick progress in open wheel racing

 In the following year, his progress continued at the international stage as he competed in European and World kart championship.
 In 1990, he became the youngest Spanish kart Championship Senior class title winner, confirming that he was ready for a further progress.